Lafayette-FSAE/PacManFirmware/README.md

 ## Connecting up the PacMan

-Detailed instructions for this are located in the TSV User-Manual (TODO: Put a link to it here on the website) since this ties heavily with the overall assembly of the pack.
+Detailed instructions for this are located in the [TSV User-Manual](https://sites.lafayette.edu/motorsports/files/2020/04/Battery-Packs-User-Manual.pdf) since this ties heavily with the overall assembly of the pack.

 ## Process Diagram